Zsmerritt/Flutter_AWS_CloudWatch/README.md

 * Log group names can be between 1 and 512 characters long and match to `^[\.\-_/#A-Za-z0-9]+$`.

-### Message Size and Length Limits
+### Message Size Limits

-AWS has hard limits on the amount of messages, overall length of message data sent per request, and length of individual messages.
-The first two can be handled automatically with pagination however the last requires special handling.
+AWS has hard limits on the length of individual messages.
 The optional parameter `largeMessageBehavior` specifies how messages larger than the limit will be handled.
 By default, the message will be broken up and paginated over several log entries with a timestamped message hash to collate them, and a message number like so: `JKNA9ANF23 0001/0045:[LOG_MESSAGE]`

 ### Requests Timing Out
-Sometimes, if the connection is poor, or the payload is very large, requests can timeout.
+Sometimes, if the connection is poor or the payload is very large, requests can timeout.
 Logs from requests that time out aren't lost, and the request will be retried the next time a log is added to the queue.
-If this happens frequently though, it can be a problem.
+Here are some debugging steps to take if you are running into this issue frequently:

-1)  Increasing the timeout -
+1)  Increase the timeout -
 The first thing to try is increasing the duration of the `requestTimeout` parameter.
 This increases the amount of time requests have before timing out.

-2)  Adjusting the dynamic timeout -
+2)  Adjust the dynamic timeout -
 If increasing the request timeout doesn't work, you can try adjusting the dynamic timeout.
 With the dynamic timeout, as requests timeout, the timeout is slowly increased.
 The aim of this feature is to tune the timeout to the situation the user is in.

     `useDynamicTimeout`: whether this feature is enabled.
 Default: true

-    `timeoutMultiplier`: factor by which the timeout increases after a timeout.
+    `timeoutMultiplier`: the factor by which the timeout increases after a timeout.
 Default: 1.2

     `dynamicTimeoutMax`: the upper bound for the `requestTimeout`.
 Default: 2 minutes

-3) Adjusting log limits -
+3) Adjust log limits -
 If that still doesn't solve the issue, there are several other options that are aimed at decreasing the size of the payload.

-    `maxBytesPerMessage`: how large each message can be before `largeMessageBehavior` takes effect.
+    `maxBytesPerMessage`: how many bytes each message can be before `largeMessageBehavior` takes effect.
 Min 22, Max 262116

-    `maxBytesPerRequest`: how many bytes can be sent in each API request before a second request is made.
+    `maxBytesPerRequest`: how many bytes can be sent in each API request before messages are paginated.
 Min 1, Max 1048576

     `maxMessagesPerRequest`: the maximum number of messages that can be sent in each API request.
 Min 1, Max 10000

-By default, all of these parameters are set to their maximum.
-Decreasing any of them will decrease the payload size and cause more requests to be sent over a longer period.
-Usually this isn't an issue.
-If you don't have requests timing out then it is inadvisable to change these parameters from their defaults.
+    By default, these parameters are set to their maximum.
+Decreasing any of them will decrease the payload size and increase pagination.

 ## MIT License